DTLudlow/eprints-3.4.4-docker/readme.md

 A modified version of the original by Justin Bradley, with the following improvements:

 - No unmet dependencies
+- Updated to use AlmaLinux base image
-- Uses latest version of EPrints (v3.4.4)
+- Uses EPrints v3.4.4 RPM
+- Includes fix for Apache segmentation issue caused by XML::LibXSLT
 - Includes a directory for ease of moving files to and from the container  (`/var/shared` directory within the container)

-### To Do

-- Switch base image from Centos to AlmaLinux

 ## Built-in User Details